Skip to content

 Lt.
 Gen. Mohammed Ahmed Al Marri, Director General of GDRFA Dubai, described the Red Carpet corridor as a "quantum leap in smart travel."
 The technology was developed entirely by Emirati experts, which the UAE has highlighted as part of its homegrown innovation agenda.

-The Red Carpet corridor was also recognized at GITEX GLOBAL 2025, where Lt.
+The Red Carpet corridor was also recognised at GITEX GLOBAL 2025, where Lt.
 Gen. Al Marri personally presented an award to emaratech Group CEO H.E.
-Thani Alzaffin for the company’s role in bringing the corridor to life.
+Thani Alzaffin for the company's role in bringing the corridor to life.

 Security holds.
 Any flagged or irregular case is automatically diverted for manual review by specialist teams.
 The process does not trade safety for speed.